iamvenu13342/AWS/INTRODUCTION TO AWS  /aws.md

 - By leveraging cloud platforms, DevOps teams can automate processes, enhance collaboration, improve application performance and reliability, and reduce costs.
 - This synergy between cloud computing and DevOps practices enables faster and more efficient development, deployment, and management of applications, ultimately leading to higher productivity and innovation.

-**Differences and Advantages of Private Cloud vs Public Cloud vs Hybrid Cloud**
+<h2>Differences and Advantages of Private Cloud vs Public Cloud vs Hybrid Cloud</h2>

 **1. Private Cloud**
  A *private cloud* is a cloud computing environment dedicated exclusively to a single organization.
 It can be hosted on-premises or by a third-party provider but is not shared with other organizations.